Traveling from Santorini to Milos by ferry

 How long is the ferry ride from Santorini to Milos?

-The ferry ride can last from 2 hours to 5 hours depending on the type of vessel and its scheduled itinerary.
+The Santorini to Milos ferry duration ranges from approximately 2 hr to 5 hr.
+The travel time varies depending on the type of vessel and the itinerary.

 How much is the ferry from Santorini to Milos?